JerryI/wljs-docs/docs/frontend/Exporting/Standalone Widgets.md

 ]
 ```

-Here `text` is still unique for each instance due to lexical scoping of `Module`, while its context fixed to `System`.
+Here `text` is unique for each instance due to lexical scoping of `Module`.

 ![](./../../Screenshot%202024-12-25%20at%2020.47.41.png)
 :::